Pediatric Nurse Practitioner (PNP) – Degrees & Licensure

 How to Become a Pediatric Nurse Practitioner (PNP)

-The first step to becoming a PNP is completing an accredited general nursing program.
+Completing an accredited general nursing program is the first step to becoming a PNP.
 This program can be either an associate’s of science in nursing or a bachelor’s of science in nursing.
 These general education programs provide the necessary foundational knowledge and skills to pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) exam and find entry-level work as a registered nurse.

 The next step to becoming a PNP is to complete a pediatric nurse practitioner program.
-These programs are offered at schools across the country, both in person and online.
-Nurses can choose to complete a master of science in nursing or a doctor of nursing practice program.
+These programs are offered at schools nationwide, both in person and online.
+Nurses can complete a master of science in nursing or a doctor of nursing practice program.
 Alternatively, if a nurse already has a master’s degree in another field, they can complete a post-master’s certificate.

 Finally, once a graduate program has been completed, PNPs must earn certification through the Pediatric Nursing Certification Board and a license to practice from their state’s nursing board.
 More details on licensing and certification can be found below.